• Skip to primary navigation

 Cranberry Soda Bread Recipe is a perfect Christmas recipe and Thanksgiving recipe.
 Festive Cranberry bread recipe for the holidays.

-Tips for making soda bread
+Tips for making cranberry soda bread

 • Soda bread is very forgiving, and you can make it in one bowl.
 Preheat your oven, gather your ingredients and your bowl and you will have it in the oven in well under 10 minutes.